Table of Noteworthy Cities (Ptolemy): Rylands Papyrus 522

 The Rylands Papyrus 522 is the earliest surviving fragment of the Kanon, that from tables 2 to 6 (Europe), dating from the early to mid 3rd century AD, less than a generation after Ptolemy himself.
-It meaures 11.3cm by 11.7cm and was acquired in by Rylands Library in 1917 and was authored, it is thought, in Fayum.
+It measures 11.3cm by 11.7cm and was acquired by Rylands Library in 1917 and was authored, it is thought, in Fayum.
 According to Defaux, who produced the critical edition and translation in 2020, the following cities are mentioned in the fragment: